WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Networking/index.md

 Both the Meadow development board and production module have an onboard ceramic chip antenna and a U.FL connector for an external antenna for the 2.4GHz WiFi and Bluetooth radio.

 For more information on getting the curent antenna information and switching, see the [Antenna guide](/Meadow/Meadow_Basics/Networking/Antenna).

+# Creating RESTful Web APIs with Maple Server

+If you need to expose simple RESTful Web APIs, Meadow.Foundation includes a lightweight web server called Maple Server that may be useful.
+Check out the [Maple Server guide](/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/) for more information.